-(Loss)/Earning per share disclosures
+Earning/(loss) per share disclosures

-Gro oup
+Group

-2013 2012
+2014 2013

-(Loss)/Earning per share from discontinued operation attributable to owners of the Company (cents per share)
+Earning/(loss) per share from discontinued operation attributable to owners of the Company (cents per share)

-Basic (0.05) 0.02
+Basic 0.03 (0.05)

-Diluted (0.05) 0.02
+Diluted 0.03 (0.05)

-The basic and diluted (loss)/earning per share from discontinued operation are calculated by dividing the (loss)/ profit from discontinued operation, net of tax, attributable to owners of the Company by the weighted average number of ordinary shares for basic earnings per share computation and weighted average number of ordinary shares for diluted earnings per share computation respectively.
-These (loss)/profit and share data are presented in the tables in Note 13(a).
+The basic and diluted earning/(loss) per share from discontinued operation are calculated by dividing the profit/ (loss) from discontinued operation, net of tax, attributable to owners of the Company by the weighted average number of ordinary shares for basic earnings per share computation and weighted average number of ordinary shares for diluted earnings per share computation respectively.
+These profit/(loss) and share data are presented in the tables in Note 13(a).